handar/Counter/README.md

 **Authentication:** JSON Web Tokens

 # Challenges and the Learning Process
 As someone who has been on the observing end of backend development, working on a full stack project from start to finish has been a very fun, challenging, and rewarding process.
-Resources used to put together the backend were Udemy, Youtube, Google, and studying backend code files from projects I have/am a part of.
+Resources used to put together the backend were Udemy, Youtube, Google, and studying backend files from projects I have/am a part of.